Olesj-Bilous/logos/README.md

 A column vector is merely one such definition, which has no inherent meaning unless it is known which vectors form its basis.

-# Coordinate transformations
+# Linear transformations

-## Vector coordinate transformations
+## Vector transformations

 Generally speaking, it is tacitly assumed that any column vector refers to a well-known unit basis, unless otherwise specified.
 That's why we see expressions of the kind: